Wtrickser/ReadME-BOT/newReadME.md

 # Installation

-The following necessary dependencies must be installed to run the application properly: jo
+These need to be installed to run the application properly: json and node

 # Usage

-​This application is used for jo
+​This program is used for making readMEs

 # License

-This project is license under the jo license.
+MIT license

 # Contributing

-​Contributors: jo
+​Contributors: Wtrickster

 # Tests

-To run tests, you need to run the following command: jo
+Command line: node index.js

 # Questions

-If you have any questions about the repo, open an issue or contact jo directly jo.
+Questions or issues, contact wtrickster at JSPenland97@gmail.com.